Neutrino NSI in archaeological Pb: Sensitivity projections

 The sensitivity reported in~\cref{fig:nsisensitivity_1kev_1ton} is already within reach of the \RESNOVA{} demonstrator currently under commissioning, provided a 6-year measurement campaign.
-With the full size experiment, the same would be in reach with a running time of 7 months, and we show in~\cref{fig:nsisensitivity_1kev_10ton} the projected sensitivity with a ten times increase in exposure. \cref{fig:nsisensitivity_0.5kev_1ton} and~\cref{fig:nsisensitivity_0.1kev_1ton} investigate a minor and a more substantial improvement in the nuclear recoil detection energy threshold (0.5~keV and 0.1~keV, respectively).
+With the full size experiment, the same would be in reach with a running time of 7 months, and we show in~\cref{fig:nsisensitivity_1kev_10ton} the projected sensitivity with a ten time increase in exposure. \cref{fig:nsisensitivity_0.5kev_1ton} and~\cref{fig:nsisensitivity_0.1kev_1ton} investigate a minor and a more substantial improvement in the nuclear recoil detection energy threshold (0.5~keV and 0.2~keV, respectively).
 These projections highlight the importance of background rejection when it comes to reaching unchartered regions of the NSI parameter space.
 Furthermore, sensitivities computed assuming an improved energy detection threshold demonstrate that, at the same background level, a significantly larger portion of the parameter space would become accessible (\cref{fig:nsisensitivity_0.5kev_1ton,fig:nsisensitivity_0.1kev_1ton}), particularly for the $\nu_e$ and $\nu_\tau$ sector.
+Despite the technological feasibility, we do not investigate energy thresholds below 200~eV in order to avoid potential biases associated with the low-energy excess reported by several experiments in this regime~\cite{LEE}.
+By adopting a conservative threshold of 200~eV, we ensure that our sensitivity projections remain robust against unresolved detector effects, background mismodelling, and the current experimental uncertainties that dominate at sub-200~eV energies.

 From~\cref{fig:nsisensitivity_1kev_1ton}, we can see that the demonstrator version of \RESNOVA{} with a nominal exposure of 1 \tonyr and a threshold of 1 keV will not yet be sensitive enough to further constrain the currently allowed NSI intervals from global fits.
 Yet, we can see that in case of optimal background rejection (green contour), \RESNOVA{} will be able to place similarly stringent bounds on flavor-changing $e \tau$ NSI.